Dyan E. Connelly, PhD

 the space between us & life we want

-Silhouette of a person walking on a wooden pier at sunset or sunrise, with a colorful sky and calm water below.
+Silhouette of a person walking on a wooden pier during sunset or sunrise, with the sky in warm tones and the pier's posts reflected in the water below.